Jia Yueyue and Jia Panpan: Life and family

-Their Chinese names mean Canadian Hope (Jia Panpan (加盼盼)) and Canadian Joy (Jia Yueyue (加悅悅)).
-Their names were revealed on 7 March 2016.
-In March 2016, the prime minister of Canada, Justin Trudeau, the premier of Ontario, Kathleen Wynne, and the mayor of Toronto, John Tory, attended their naming ceremony at the zoo.
+Their Chinese names, which mean Canadian Hope (Jia Panpan (加盼盼)) and Canadian Joy (Jia Yueyue (加悅悅)), were revealed on 7 March 2016.
+Their names were chosen by the public from a list of seven possible sets.
+The prime minister of Canada, Justin Trudeau, the premier of Ontario, Kathleen Wynne, and the mayor of Toronto, John Tory, attended their naming ceremony at the zoo.
+When Jia Yueyue and Jia Panpan were 18 months old, they weighed 38 pounds and 40 pounds, respectively.